AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/r-restrictions-and-known-issues.md

 ## Documentation errata {#section-b1579410b11e41e488c7de9ecc7e8d5c}

-* The number of lines will not exceed the maximum of the `\copyfitmaxlines` setting and the number of explicit lines in the text input.
+* The number of lines does not exceed the maximum of the `\copyfitmaxlines` setting and the number of explicit lines in the text input.
 * Matching curly brackets and parenthesis are required in image sets.
 If curly brackets and parenthesis are not matched, they need to be URL encoded.
 * Server-side global response time alert includes error responses.
 * The `id=` command is currently required when using the `rect=` command with an image or mask request.